0x80/isolate-package/README.md

 package manifest, as it declares what files should be included in the published output.

-Typically the value contains an array with just the name of the build output directory, for example:
+Typically, the value contains an array with only the name of the build output directory.
+For example:

 ```cjson
 // package.json